marcos-brito/nnago/src/pages/posts/tauri-and-plugins.md

 publishedDate: 04-02-2025
 modifiedDate: 04-02-2025
 tags: tauri plugin quickjs
-description: Learn different approachs to create a plugin system with Tauri.
-We'll talk about CSP, QuickJS and some projects that can used as inspiration
+description: Learn different approaches to create a plugin system with Tauri.
+We'll talk about CSP, QuickJS and a few projects that can be used as inspiration
 ---

 # Introduction